 Kestrel defines sustainability as staying in business for the long term.
-While companies can’t plan for everything, they can take steps to understand and effectively manage events that might compromise their products/services, supply chain, quality, security, and future as an organization.
+While companies can’t plan for everything, they can take steps to understand and effectively manage events and/or changes that might compromise their products/services, supply chain, quality, security, and future as an organization.

 Through business continuity planning, Kestrel helps companies:

 - IDENTIFY the human, property, and operational impacts of potential business threats